ivslvs/parser_app/README.md

-This parser is written in Python using the micro framework Flask (RESTful).
+This parser counts all html tags in page.
+Application is written in Python using the micro framework Flask (RESTful).

 - Python 3.8